Laser Ghost

-Laser Ghost is a horror-themed light gun shooter arcade video game released by Sega in 1990.
+Laser Ghost (レーザーゴースト) is a horror-themed light gun shooter arcade video game released by Sega in 1990.
 The game is patterned after the films Ghostbusters and Poltergeist III, casting the player as a ghost hunter.
 There are three mounted guns set up on the cabinet, representing the three members of a ghost hunting team.
 The game puts the players in the role of Bill, Max and Carol, who must rescue a little girl kidnapped by a blue gargoyle, as well as protect the city from the ghost menace.
 A Master System game with the same title was released in 1991 exclusively for Europe, but was not based on the arcade original.

 Gameplay

 The game was distributed in a horizontally oriented cabinet with a standard resolution color screen that is reflected by a mirror.
 The game can be played by up to three players simultaneously.
 It is controlled by a positional gun with two buttons, one for regular fire and another for limited-use special weapons.
 In addition to the gun, the cabinet also features an on-screen aiming reticule in which a mirror projects a red light beam away from the gun each time the player makes a shot, giving the illusion that an actual laser ray comes out from the gun to the target.
 The game puts the three hunters in five stages where they must destroy waves of ghosts, each one ending with a boss battle.
 Each player's damage zone is represented by a third of the screen, where their stats are also located.
 A player receives damage if their third of the screen is hit by an enemy.
 Ghost attacks deplete the player's life bar, which can be replenished by shooting a medical kit that some enemies leave after they are destroyed.

-Laser Ghost for the Sega Master System is completely different from the arcade original.
+Laser Ghost for the Master System is completely different from the arcade original.
 In the game, players must protect a young girl named Catherine who is being held captive in the haunted White Manor.
 Using either the joypad or the Light Phaser gun, players eliminate the various hazards Catherine encounters as she attempts to escape with her soul.